redis/redis-doc/docs/reference/modules/modules-api-ref.md

 access flags.
 See [`RedisModule_ChannelAtPosWithFlags`](#RedisModule_ChannelAtPosWithFlags) for more information about the possible flags that can be passed in.

-If the user is able to acecss the pubsub channel then `REDISMODULE_OK` is returned, otherwise `REDISMODULE_ERR` is returned and errno is set to one of the following values:
+If the user is able to access the pubsub channel then `REDISMODULE_OK` is returned, otherwise `REDISMODULE_ERR` is returned and errno is set to one of the following values:

 * EINVAL: The provided flags are invalid.